 In applying the fresh theory to your clinical practice, the afternoon class focuses on case material from your own work.
 Under the best clinical guidance of our faculty, you and your classmates will examine cases to gain insights and debate the optimal interventions available to you, the clinician.

-After your first three-day residency in Louisville, you will be part of regular teleconferenced case consultation, again integrating the theory with your practice.
+After each three-day residency in Louisville, you will be part of regular teleconferenced case consultations and have the opportunity to participate in six three-hour webinars, again integrating the theory with your practice.

-Regular assigned readings and regular teleconferenced lectures round out your experience before returning to Louisville for a second week on campus for theory and clinical application classes.
+Regular assigned readings and our six teleconferenced webinars round out your experience before returning to Louisville for your third and final residency on campus to integrate theoretical and clinical application coursework.

 A year with us will enhance your confidence and professional satisfaction in your life’s work of healing the wounded people who look to you with hope.